An Overview of Triumeq (Abacavir/Dolutegravir/Lamivudine)

-If you have both HIV and hepatitis B virus (HBV) infection and take Triumeq, your HBV infection may get worse (flare up) if you stop taking Triumeq.
+If you have both HIV and HBV infection and take Triumeq, your HBV infection may get worse (flare up) if you stop taking Triumeq.
 To help avoid this, take Triumeq exactly as prescribed.
 Do not run out of Triumeq or stop taking Triumeq without talking to your health care provider.

-Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who were taking HIV medicines and also being treated for HCV infection with interferon with or without ribavirin.
+Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and HCV who were taking HIV medicines and also being treated for HCV infection with interferon with or without ribavirin.
 If you are taking Triumeq and interferon with or without ribavirin and you have any new symptoms, tell your health care provider.

 While taking Triumeq, it is important to keep all of your appointments with your health care provider.